Squeezing light to get nonclassical work in quantum engines: Introduction

-\paragraph{\textbf{Introduction.}} In quantum heat engines \cite{scovil59a,alicki:jpa79}, heat is converted into work using a quantum system as working medium.
-Interest in these motors has grown steadily in recent years due to their potential quantum advantages over classical engines \cite{scully:science03, linden:prl10, scully:pnas11, rossnagel14a, hardal15a, uzdin:prx15, roulet:pre17, seah:njp18, zheng:pre16, binder_18, bhattacharjee:epjb21, rossnagel:science16, maslennikov19a, lindenfels19a, klatzow19a, ryan08a, peterson19a, ono20a, koski14a}, driving also research in quantum thermodynamics \cite{vinjanampathy:cp16}, with the aim of efficiently converting heat into work in microscopic systems subject to both thermal and quantum fluctuations.
+In quantum heat engines \cite{scovil59a,alicki:jpa79}, heat is converted into work using a quantum system as working medium.
+Interest in these engines has grown steadily in recent years due to their potential quantum advantages over classical engines \cite{scully:science03, linden:prl10, scully:pnas11, rossnagel14a, hardal15a, uzdin:prx15, roulet:pre17, seah:njp18, zheng:pre16, binder_18, bhattacharjee:epjb21, rossnagel:science16, maslennikov19a, lindenfels19a, klatzow19a, ryan08a, peterson19a, ono20a, koski14a,cangemi:physrep24}, also driving research in quantum thermodynamics \cite{vinjanampathy:cp16}, with the aim of efficiently converting heat into work in microscopic systems subject to both thermal and quantum fluctuations.
 Recent technological advances have led to different experimental realizations of these engines \cite{rossnagel:science16, maslennikov19a, lindenfels19a, klatzow19a, ryan08a, peterson19a, ono20a, koski14a, martinez:sm17, bhattacharjee:epjb21}, revealing net quantum advantages in many cases.
-Most of these efforts have been based on a mathematical definition of quantum work first proposed by Alicki \cite{alicki:jpa79}, which has been challenged however in several cases \cite{weimer:epl2008, seegebrecht:jsp2024,ahmadi:scirep2023,bera:natcomm2017}.
-An alternative definition, based on the expansion work exerted by radiation pressure in optomechanical systems, has been recently put forward \cite{tejero:pre24}, allowing to address these fundamental issues in a well-defined manner.
+Most of these efforts have been based on a mathematical definition of quantum work first proposed by Alicki \cite{alicki:jpa79}, which has, however, been challenged in several cases \cite{weimer08, seegebrecht:jsp2024,ahmadi:scirep2023,alipour:pra2022,bera:natcomm2017}.
+A significant limitation of Alicki’s work is its inability to account for internal energy conversions within the system.
+As a result, it does not provide a complete prediction of the mechanical work extractable from a given process \cite{weimer08}.
+An alternative definition, based on the expansion work exerted by radiation pressure in optomechanical systems, has been recently put forward \cite{tejero:pre24}, allowing to address this fundamental issue in a well-defined manner.

+A key question is whether net work can be efficiently extracted from purely quantum degrees of freedom, thus departing from the classical description.
+One of these quantum properties of light is \emph{squeezing} \cite{walls83a}, i.e., the possibility that the electric-field strength for some particular phase has a smaller quantum uncertainty than the corresponding uncertainty of a coherent light state \cite{loudon:jmo1987, gerry_04, walls_2025, garrison_08}.
+In particular, for an electromagnetic wave of phase $\phi$, the (dimensionless) amplitude of its electric field is given by the quadrature operator